leidsoncruz/realtime-chat/apps/client/README.md

 As it uses local storage to store the user, you need to open different browsers or open a normal tab and an incognito tab to see the magic happening.

+Since messages aren't persistent, each page refresh or channel change will clear chat messages.
+To have a message history, you need to persist them somewhere.

 This project uses:
 - [`moment`](https://momentjs.com/) to have a friendly date format without the need to do it manually.